 - increased customer loyalty and word-of-mouth referrals

-Have a complaints officer whose job it is to ensure:
+Have dedicated complaint-handling staff, whose job it is to ensure:

-- there is adequate information available to customers about how to address any problems, especially at the point of sale
+- adequate information is available to customers about how the business addresses problems when they arise, especially at the point of sale

 - their authority to settle complaints